What is a budstikke? And why does it have a blue ribbon.

 By the way, if your Google budstikke you will get results for Norwegian and Scandinavian newspapers.
 This gives a good idea of why budstikke means ‘message stick’.
 Huh!!

 My mother was the daughter of Norwegian immigrants and so I have some heritage that I was curious about.
 I did a bit of digital research and found some reference material on the Norwegian budstikke.
 It seemed like something I could make.
+Woodturning is the process of making wooden objects using a wood lathe, lathe accessories and hand held woodturning tools.
+It is a simple spindle turned box with a bit of ornamentation and a metal spike.
+I used simple wood turning tools like a spindle gouge, roughing gouge, skew and parting tools.

 In my digital research I found the Vesterheim – The National Norwegian-American Museum & Heritage Center, which is located in Dekorah, IA.
 They have an annual National Norwegian-American Folk Art Exhibit which ran through June and July of this year.
 So I entered my ‘budstikke replica’ into their juried exhibition.